manpagez: man pages & more

 Signals

-Signals are used for timing out name resolves (during DNS lookup) - when
+Signals are used for timing out name resolves (during DNS lookup) -

-around by building libcurl with c-ares or threaded-resolver support. c-
+around by building libcurl with c-ares or threaded-resolver support.

-ares is a library that provides asynchronous name resolves.
+c-ares is a library that provides asynchronous name resolves.
 On some

-platforms, libcurl simply will not function properly multi-threaded
+platforms, libcurl simply cannot function properly multi-threaded

 unless the CURLOPT_NOSIGNAL(3) option is set.